The most suitable kites for beginners to get started

-Prices: On the best brands, you can expect to spend on kites and bars between € 1,000 and € 1,900.
+Prices: On the best brands, you can expect to spend between € 1,000 and € 1,900 on kites and bars.

 2nd option: Buying Semi-new equipment to learn kite

-The negative part is, obviously, that you have to deal with people whom you do not know and they may be dishonest by selling kite equipment with some hidden defect (especially if you do not have much experience yet).
-Later we will explain what to look for when you buy a used equipment.
+The negative part is that you have to deal with people you do not know, and they may be dishonest by selling kite equipment with some hidden defect (especially if you do not have much experience yet).
+Usually, we recommend you to go with professionals or with someone with prior selling experience in buying the equipment.

 Prices: In top brands, you can find prices for semi-new kitesurf kites between € 600 and € 1000.

 3rd option: Buy second-hand used kitesurfing equipment

 The last option you have is to buy the used equipment.
 A used kitesurf equipment is the best option for people who are still not 100% convinced whether this is their sport.
 Also, this is the right choice for people that can kite occasionally or rarely.